RedPitaya/redpitaya-knowledgebase/active_learning/Chapter3/Oscillators.rst

 Oscillators
 ==========================
-Oscillators are electronic components that generate periodic signals, often in the form of sinusoidal waveforms.
-They are used in various applications, including signal generation, frequency synthesis, and clock generation.
-In this introduction to oscillators, we will explore the basic principles, types, and applications of oscillators in electronic circuits.
+Oscillators are a critical component in electronic circuits, providing the foundation for many different types of applications.
+They generate periodic signals, often in the form of sinusoidal waveforms, that are used for signal generation, frequency synthesis, and clock generation.
+The importance of oscillators can be seen in their widespread use in modern electronic devices, including radios, televisions, mobile phones, and computers.
+Without oscillators, these devices would not be able to generate the stable and precise signals necessary for their operation.

 .. image:: img/3.2/2.1.jpg